synesthesiam/voice2json/docs/install.md

 ```

 After [downloading a profile](commands.md#download-profile), you should now be able to run any of the example `voice2json` commands in the documentation.

+### Microphone Access

+Getting Docker to properly use your microphone [can be difficult](https://github.com/synesthesiam/voice2json/issues/21).
+For commands like `transcribe-stream` that operate on a live audio stream, try:

+1. Adding `--device /dev/snd:/dev/snd` to your `docker run` command, or
+2. Piping audio in with something like `arecord -r 16000 -f S16_LE -c 1 | voice2json transcribe-stream --audio-source -`

 ### Updating